The Window of Orpheus: Historical characters

 Tsar (Emperor) and Tsarina (Empress) of the Russian Empire.
 Tsarina Alexandra deeply believes in Rasputin who heals her son Crown Prince Alexei.
 Nikolai II is the last Emperor of Russia.
-Marquis Yusupov submits a cabinet to Imperial sanction in order to help the Empire.
+Prince Yusupov submits a cabinet to Imperial sanction in order to help the Empire.
 But Tsar Nikolai doesn't give in.
 It brings the end of the Romanov Russia.
 Their models are historical Nikolai II and Alexandra.